OCP Group: Soluble fertilizers

 Soluble Fertilizers are used for high value crops specifically for irrigated systems.
 They ensure efficient use of fertilizers, thus considerably enhance agricultural productivity and reduce water consumption.
 These fertilizers are well-suited to new micro-irrigation and sprinkler systems.
 The group's total fertilizer production is 8.8 million metric tonnes (including conventional fertilizers).

-Animal Feeds
+Animal feeds

 OCP also produces animal feeds from phosphate.
 The product is called PHOSFEED and is made from phosphoric acid and calcium carbonate.
 PHOSFEED is GMP+, HACCP and ISO 22000 certified.

-OCP Globally
+OCP globally

 While the majority of OCP's operations are based in Morocco due to its large Phosphate reserves, the company has expanded globally, in processing, sales, and distribution.
-The company has more than 160 customers on 5 continents.
+The company has more than 160 customers on five continents.
 The companies also support the communities they operate in by analyzing soil to tailor fertilizer to specific needs.

 North America

-OCP North America, headquartered in New York, United States and Canada founded in 2019.
-The company conducts research on the North American market, as well as analyzing soil to better customize fertilizer.
-In early 2020, it will assume the North American sales and marketing portfolio of OCP, building on the research undertaken.
+OCP North America, headquartered in Minnesota, United States, was founded in 2019.